I've been an educational professional for many years, holding certified qualifications in that field.

 How Does Appropriation Impact in the ELT Classroom Environment

-In a classroom environment, learning activities that are focused on appropriation include teamwork and role play, whereby students can showcase and use their strengths within the group whilst others can learn from the interaction and the strengths and knowledge of others.
+In a classroom environment, learning activities that are focused on appropriation include teamwork and role-play, whereby students can showcase and use their strengths within the group whilst others can learn from the interaction and the strengths and knowledge of others.
 Teachers also have a role in that their demonstrations and presentations represent the chance for students to mimic and analyze them.
 When teachers correct the errors of learners, this too affords the learners the chance to refine their skills.

-Put simply, students need a chance to analyze and mirror the learning then transform it, expand it and put it into practice for themselves for their own motives and in relation to their societal norms.
+Put simply, students need a chance to analyze and mirror the learning then transform it, expand it, and put it into practice for themselves for their own motives and in relation to their societal norms.
 This is how change and development will take place.
-This aligns to what is known as activity theory, the foundations of which can be traced to A. N. Leont'ev (a colleague of Vygotsky).
+This aligns with what is known as activity theory, the foundations of which can be traced to A. N. Leont'ev (a colleague of Vygotsky).
 The theory postulates that our knowledge originates first from a social dimension and then becomes adopted on a psychological level.

-Appropriation is not a one way street.
+Appropriation is not a one-way street.
 Whilst students will appropriate from a learning perspective, the same should be true of a teacher.
 They too must develop their skills as educators and learning from those more experienced and skilled than themselves, by for example trying to mirror and refine their mentor's techniques in their own classrooms.

 Levels of appropriation on the part of students can also vary depending upon receptiveness to the techniques being employed by the teacher, and indeed by the perceived personality of the teacher.
 Students are impacted by the institutions within which they study - the social norms and the rules for example.
-Getting students to even stand up or form a group can be problematic and not generally accepted as a day to day norm in some parts of the world.
+Getting students to even stand up or form a group can be problematic and not generally accepted as a day-to-day norm in some parts of the world.